 Some Dos and Don’ts to help make visiting Crystal Bridges as enjoyable as possible for all our guests.

-All interior spaces of Crystal Bridges Museum of American Art—including galleries, classrooms, meeting rooms, restaurant, Museum Store, Library, and lobby—are fully wheelchair accessible and ADA compliant.
-The parking garage offers ADA compliant parking on the lower level.
+All interior spaces of Crystal Bridges Museum of American Art—including galleries, classrooms, meeting rooms, restaurant, Museum Store, library, and lobby—are fully wheelchair accessible.
+The parking garage offers accessible parking on the lower level.